Nexplanon Review: The Most Effective Contraceptive?

 Does Nexplanon Cause Weight Gain?

-Patients are often curious about whether Nexplanon can cause weight gain, given that some hormonal contraceptives ("the pill") can cause weight gain.
+Patients are often curious about whether Nexplanon can cause weight gain, given that some hormonal contraceptives (such as "the pill") can cause weight gain.

 An extensive medical review analyzed data from over 1,000 Nexplanon patients and did not find any evidence that the device caused weight gain.